marmalade/libcurl/README.txt

 Compilation requires some patches included into the package.

-External c-ares asynchronous resolver has been added to the DEFAULT build.
+External c-ares asynchronous resolver has been added as an option.
 NOTE THAT THE C-ARES REQUIRES data/etc/resolv.conf FILE EXISTS for Marmalade environment!

-Custom c-ares asynchronous resolver replacement may be used to utilize Marmalade-native s3eLookup call.
+Custom asynchronous resolver replacement is used as a DEFAULT option to utilize Marmalade-native s3eLookup call.

-Just copy libcurl-fake-ares.mkf to the libcurl.mkf file to attach custom resolver instead of c-ares.
+Copy one of libcurl-fake-ares.mkf or libcurl-cares.mkf to libcurl.mkf file to choose appropriate library option.

-Original libcurl.mkf is just a copy of the libcurl-cares.mkf.
+The included example demonstrates power of libcurl downloading lot of files using request queue to restrict number of simultaneous downloads.

-The included example will get two files from the Internet.
+------------ NOTE -------------------

-NOTE: needs a Configure-Extension for Marmalade/AirplaySDK!
+The libcurl porting project requires a configure extension for Marmalade/AirplaySDK, find it at http://github.com/marmalade/Configure-Extension and install first